gstayyaba/Software-Testing/README.md

 It was done on the shopizer app.
 The source code and documentation can be viewed in the below links https://shopizer-ecommerce.github.io/documentation/#/starting
 https://github.com/shopizer-ecommerce/shopizer
+* Decision table testing
-Pairwise Testing using Orthogonal Arrays
+* Pairwise Testing using Orthogonal Arrays
+* State Transition Testing
+* Boundary Value testing

 ### Whitebox Testing
 Functions wer given by the professoe to do white box testing on it.
 * Statement Coverage